 We all know the statistics.
 One in five Americans will experience a mental health issue, and one in twenty five Americans will go through a severe mental illness in a given year.
 To make matters worse, 56% of Americans lack access to effective, or any treatment.

 With the recent light of the news from Kate Spade and Anthony Bourdain’s suicide, mental health is becoming an increasingly important and less stigmatized issue.
 Numerous reports have been published in regards to the detrimental effects technology can have on one’s mental health, especially the overuse of social media, which makes us more disconnected, distracted, and lonely.

 Generation Y and Z are hit the hardest, with mental illness issues skyrocketing and the population of at-risk individuals similarly rising.
 People experiencing high-stress levels, lack of sleep, eating disorders are rising.
 Additionally, there is a shortage of licensed professionals and underfunded university counseling centers even though more students are requiring professional help in mental healthcare.

 Access to Mental Healthcare

 In terms of access to healthcare, 56% of Americans do not get the treatment they need, while 8% of youth do not have access to mental health services through their insurance.
-Systemically, there are a myriad of factors that lead to low access of healthcare.
-47% of adults are estimated not receiving treatment due to costs.
+Systemically, there is a myriad of factors that lead to low access to healthcare.
+47% of adults are estimated not to receive treatment due to costs.
 14.7% of Americans who need access to mental healthcare remain uninsured.
-There still exists many barriers for users to receive the professional help they need.
+There still exist many barriers for users to receive the professional help they need.